 Symptoms Of Blastomycosis In Cats

-Symptoms of blastomycosis in cats are often related to the respiratory system, but they can vary depending on where exactly the infection has spread to.
+Symptoms of blastomycosis in cats often relate to the respiratory system, but they can vary depending on where exactly the infection has spread to.
 Because some of the symptoms also appear with other conditions, it’s always important to consult a vet for a correct diagnosis.

 Here are some of the common symptoms that might appear in cats who suffer from blastomycosis: